A Ceylon Press Tiny Guide

 4

-Noted for their extreme smallness, the Ceylon Pigmy Shrew (Suncus Etruscus Fellowes-Gordoni) takes this characterization one stage further, being so tiny as to barely measure nine centimetres, nose to tail.
-But though minuscule, it is a much more handsome shrew than many of its relatives and sports fur that is nicely chocolate brown to dark grey.
-As benefits so small a beast, it has a commendably long Latin moniker, much of it deriving from being named for Marjory née Fellowes-Gordon, the wife of the amateur Dutch naturalist who first recorded it.
+The endemic Ceylon Pigmy Shrew barely measure nine centimetres, nose to tail and sports fur that is nicely chocolate brown to dark grey.
 Highly endangered, it has been recorded as living in the low mountain rainforests of the Sabaragamuwa and Central Provinces, with a possible third sighting in the Western Province.
-It is one of only six endemic shrews on the island.

 7